Are you wondering what the best CMS for your business is?

 In general, the more flexibility you need to customize your website, the better off you’ll be with an open-source CMS platform.

 All-in-one website builders typically offer the least flexibility and customizability.
 They are best suited to business owners who want to DIY their websites and don’t need all the fancy bells and whistles to get started.

 However, it’s best if you consider how you want your website to grow.
 With an all-in-one platform, you won’t be able to modify the code to suit your needs.
-Such content management systems also typically have fewer plugins and add-ons to extend the in-built functionality.
+Such CMSs also typically have fewer plugins and add-ons to extend the in-built functionality.

 Open-source and headless CMS systems are a better option for websites that require customizability whether that is now or down the track.

 5. Design Options